-This DIY nativity Christmas ornament is made from simple inexpensive materials and is easy enough that even kids could make it.
+This DIY nativity Christmas ornament is made from simple inexpensive materials and is easy enough that even children can make it.

 I’m always on the lookout for simple ways to bring the true meaning of Christmas into our celebrations and decorations.